Impa Kasanganay

 Impa Armand Kasanganay (born January 17, 1994) is an American mixed martial artist who currently competes in the Light heavyweight division of Professional Fighters League (PFL).
 He formerly competed in the Welterweight and Middleweight divisions of Ultimate Fighting Championship (UFC).
+As of January 27, 2026, he is #3 in the PFL middleweight rankings.

 Background

 Born to Congolese immigrants in Fort Lauderdale, Florida, before moving to North Carolina at the age of 12, he attended Providence High School in Charlotte.
 He started playing American football his senior year.

 Kasanganay played collegiate football at Lenoir-Rhyne University, before turning his attention to the cage.
 During the beginnings of his MMA career, Impa worked as an accountant and holds three degrees, an associate degree in Business Administration and accounting, a Bachelor's in Accounting and a Bachelor's in Finance.

 Mixed martial arts career

 Early career

 Making his MMA debut at 864 Fighting Championship, Impa won his first bout via split decision against Garett Fosdyck.
 Kasanganay would go on to win his next 4 bouts on the regional scene, defeating Dahlen Willson at Island Fights 53 by unanimous decision, tapping out John Lewis in the first round at Island Fights 54, submitting Roger Pratcher via rear-naked choke in the first round at KOTC Rumble On The River 2, and then finally defeating Devorious Tubbs via split decision in his one and only outing with Legacy Fighting Alliance at LFA 71 on July 12, 2019.